How does a FSA work? Watch this Video.

-Through the GIC's Health Care Spending Account (HCSA), administered by Benefit Strategies, active employees can pay for out-of-pocket health care expenses on a pre-tax basis, reducing participants' federal and state income taxes.
+Through the GIC's Health Care Spending Account (HCSA), administered by ASIFlex, active employees can pay for out-of-pocket health care expenses on a pre-tax basis.
+On average, state employees save $300 in federal and state taxes for every $1,000 contributed.

 - Physician office visit and prescription drug copayments

 - Orthodontia and dental care

 Download the Flexible Spending Account Brochure for an overview.
 For a comprehensive list of covered expenses, download the list of eligible expenses .
 Use the HCSA worksheet to estimate your HCSA expenditures.

 All HCSA participants receive two free debit cards to conveniently pay for health care expenses out of their HCSA account.
 Additional cards for other covered dependents may be ordered for $5.00 per set of two cards.
 Alternatively, as you incur health care expenses, submit a claim form and receipt to ASIFlex.
 They will deposit the reimbursement to your bank account or will mail you a check, depending on whether or not you enroll in direct deposit.
 As required by the IRS, keep copies of all HCSA receipts with your tax documents.
 IRS substantiation requirements apply.

 All active state employees who are eligible for GIC health benefits are eligible to enroll in the HCSA .
 Employees must work at least 18.75 hours in a 37.5-hour work week or 20 hours in a 40-hour work week.
 For the 2015 calendar year, the monthly administrative fee for HCSA alone, DCAP alone, or HCSA and DCAP combined $2.50 on a pre-tax basis.